ts4nfdi/terminology-service-suite/README.md

 npm install
 ```

-## Run Storybook
+### Run Storybook

 To start the storybook use the following command

 ```
 npm run storybook
 ```
-Note: The Storybook uses per default the port 6006.
+Note: The Storybook uses per default port 6006.

-## Publish Components
+### Publish Components

-To publish a new release, add to the commit message the semantic release trigger.
+To publish a new release, add the semantic release trigger to the commit message.

 Start the commit with: